System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 - Cursor position and selection: Where exactly they are in the file.

-- Open tabs: The "working set," the 5-8 open files are the files the developer considers active.
-They are more likely to be relevant than the 9,992 other files in the project.
+- Open tabs: The "working set."
+Those 5-8 open files are what the developer considers active, and they're far more likely to be relevant than the 9,992 other files in the project.

 - Recent edits (last 5 minutes): If the developer edited